hfaran/slack-export-viewer/README.md

 Options:
-  -p, --port INTEGER  Host port to serve your content on -z, --archive PATH  Path to your Slack export archive (.zip file)
+  -p, --port INTEGER  Host port to serve your content on -z, --archive PATH  Path to your Slack export archive (.zip file or directory)
                       [required]
   -I, --ip TEXT       Host IP to serve your content on --no-browser        If you do not want a browser to open automatically, set